of the Most Traveled

 Men on Earth

 There are about 200 missing aircraft in the continental United States which have disappeared over the years.
 Lew became involved in looking for some of these missing planes when he joined the search for fellow adventurer Steve Fossett, who disappeared while flying a light plane in 2007.
-Steve and Lew were both members of The Explorers Club.Briefing on the Search for Steve Fossett:
+Steve and Lew were both members of The Explorers Club.BBC story on the Missing Aircraft Search Team(PDF)

 The documents below describe some of these searches, undertaken by Lew and the Missing Aircraft Search Team (MAST) he co-founded, and also give a manual for how to undertake this type of worthwhile, altruistic adventure.
 MAST was recognized as an effective team by Smithsonian Air and Space Magazine – see the story below.